musikele/musikele.github.io/_drafts/move-your-photos-from-google-photos-to-synology-without-loosing-your-mind.md

 * you don't want to pay Google
 * you own a Synology NAS.

 Synology offers an alternative called Synology Photos that works "well".
-To be precise, on Synology DSM (the operating system) version 6.* the photos app was called "Synology Moments", while on version 7.* it's called Synology Photos.
+To be precise, on Synology DSM (the operating system) 6.* the photos app was called **Synology Moments**, while on version 7.* it's called **Synology Photos**.
 My article will try to cover both, but since I migrated to version 7, this is the primary target of my guide.

-How the process will work.
-For each step i'll enter in details later.
+Here's a rough guide on the process.

 * Go on Google Takeout - the unified service to download all your data from google servers - and select only the photo albums you want to download.
 * Take the download link and download it on your NAS.
 You'll need a browser extension for this.
 I use [cliget](https://addons.mozilla.org/it/firefox/addon/cliget/) for Firefox.